 The Master Brewer is the person who is responsible for creating recipes, starting new batches of beer, monitoring progress, testing batches, and so on.
 Every brewery needs an experienced Master Brewer who understands the process from start to finish and knows how to control quality along the way so that you end up with a delicious finished product.

 Hire talent, but train if you have to.
 You can train employees with no previous experience working in a brewery, but since there will be many other challenges when you are opening a brewery for the first time, it is advisable to hire people who already have some experience in the field.
-You can use hiring software to help streamline your hiring process.
+You can use hiring software and job posting software to help streamline your hiring process.

 6. Get a license from the TTB.